frictionlessdata/datapackage-pipelines/README.md

     - `resource-hash`: Where should an md5 hash of each resource be stored (default: `hash`) Each of these attributes could be set to null in order to prevent the counting.
     Each property could be a dot-separated string, for storing the data inside a nested object (e.g. `stats.rowcount`)
+- `pretty-descriptor`: Specifies how datapackage descriptor (`datapackage.json`) file will look like:
+    - `False` (default) - descriptor will be written in one line.
+    - `True` - descriptor will have indents and new lines for each key, so it becomes more human-readable.

 ### ***`dump.to_zip`***